zaid-devel/Learning_React/03/Readme.md

 ShadeCN UI is a design system and library built for creating user interfaces (UIs) in a smooth, modern, and visually appealing way.
 It focuses on providing pre-built components, themes, and design elements to make web development easier.

 ShadeCN UI provides tools to speed up web development with a clean and customizable design system.

+# REACT 19

+## COMPILER

+React React 19 now includes its *own compiler*, which will not only speed up performance but also automate certain tedious tasks, reducing the workload for developers.

+## Memorization or Memoization

+With React 19's new compiler, there's no longer a need for memorization the process of optimizing components to prevent unnecessary re-renders.
+Previously, we relied on hooks like '*useMemo()*' and '*useCallback()*' for this purpose, but these will now become obsolete (not in use any more).

+## Metadata

+We no longer need to install third-party packages for SEO and metadata because React 19 now offers built-in support for these features.
+We can place the tags anywhere within the component and it will work for both the client and server.

+## Directives

+React 19 now includes built-in support for *use client* and *use server* directives.

+This allows components to be rendered on the server, resulting in improved SEO, faster page load times, and more straightforward data fetching.